ElectricDrill/AstraRpgHealthDocs/DocFx/MD/workflows/package-configuration.md

 #### Manual Health Regeneration Stat
 **Type:** `Stat`
 **Required:** No
 **Description:** Determines health regenerated when triggering manual regeneration via API.
+The amount of health regenerated is equal to the value of this stat.

 **Use Cases:**
 - **Turn-based systems:** Regenerate health at the end of each turn